-Recommendations for nominations of new Directors are generally made by the NOMs and considered by the Board as a whole.
+Recommendations for nominations of new directors are generally made by the Nominations and Corporate Governance Committee (NOMs) and considered by the Board as a whole.
 External consultants are from time to time used to access a wide base of potential candidates and to review the suitability of candidates for appointment.

-When recommending a candidate to act as Director, the NOMs takes into account such factors as it deems appropriate, including the candidate's experience, qualifications, and personal qualities.
-In doing so Spark will undertake appropriate checks, including as to the candidate's character, education, criminal record and bankruptcy history.
+When recommending a candidate to act as director, the NOMs takes into account factors including the candidate's experience, qualifications, and personal qualities.
+In doing so Spark will undertake appropriate checks, including the candidate's character, education, criminal record, and bankruptcy history.
 The NOMs will review the candidate's skills and experience relative to the Board skills matrix to determine whether they will augment the existing Board skillset and assess their availability to commit themselves to the role.